The Misadventures of Mitch Kumstein Series (The dog that blogs)

 Wovoka and the The Ghost Dance

-Last August, I decided ta take a little time off and road trip from Las Vegas ta the Black Rock desert of Northern Nevada, where every year on Labor Day weekend, they fire up the Burnin’ Man festival.
-And for anyone who’s never heard of this event, its basically 50,000 wild and crazy free thinkers gettin’ together ta party.
+One August, I decided to take a little time off and road trip from Las Vegas ta the Black Rock desert of Northern Nevada, where every year on Labor Day weekend, they used to fire up the Burnin’ Man festival before the pandemic.
+And for anyone who’s never heard of this event, its basically 50,000 wild and crazy free thinkers gettin’ together to party.
 I think of it as Woodstock without Jimi Hendrix.
 It was my first time there, and it was an enlightenin’, mind-expandin’ experience.
 But ya know what, probably the best part of the trip was my adventures gettin’ there.
 I spent five days drivin’ The Road Warrior up Highway 95, and my misadventures included pickin’ up sum radioactive scrap metal around Area 51, gettin’ chased by the “authorities” outside of Hawthorne, and runnin’ into the ghost of Howard Hughes in Tonopah.
 I’m also a big Native American history buff, and one of my favorite stories explores the birth of The Ghost Dance.
 That’s right, that same Ghost Dance that resulted in the 1890 Wounded Knee Massacre.

 While makin’ my way back ta Burnin’ Man, I ran across Wovoka’s grave in Schurz, Nevada.
 I guess this is one of my favorite stories ‘cuz his simple vision still rings true today as a roadmap to everyone: